 Data Audit for Namoi CMA Natural Resource Management Data Audit

-Molino Stewart identified natural resource management data held internally and externally and then audited all data in relation to its catchment targets and reviews of development applications.
+Molino Stewart identified natural resource management data held internally and externally and audited all data in relation to its catchment targets and reviews of development applications.
 We then wrote a report outlining the findings of the audit and recommendations for improving the Namoi CMA dataset library.

-NRM Education Strategy and Plan Natural Resource Management Education Strategy and Development Plan
+Natural Resource Management Education Strategy and Development Plan

 Molino Stewart researched the status of NRM education in both the Hunter and NSW North Coast landscape through stakeholder input and wrote a detailed background report on the research findings.
 From the research we developed strategies and implementation plans linked to the CMA’s Catchment Action Plan, using a reference committee consisting of representatives from local councils, government agencies, industry, environmental groups and rural landholders.